UtsavUpadhyay5002/-FileFlow/README.md

 # 📂 Downloads Organizer 🚀

-This Python project is designed to automatically organize files in your Downloads folder.
-The script moves files into appropriate subfolders based on their extensions.
-It checks for new files every 10 seconds and organizes them into folders like "Pictures", "Videos", "Documents", and more.
+This Python project automatically organizes files in your Downloads folder.
+It moves files into appropriate subfolders based on their extensions.
+It checks for new files every 5 seconds and organizes them into folders like "Pictures", "Videos", "Documents", and more.

 ## ✨ Features